 My family continually teases me about my extensive fabric stash that fills numerous closet units, bags, baskets, bins (or anything with space, for that matter).
 But I always have the next project in mind, and the best of intentions to get right to it.
 I sew apparel primarily, but what really motivates me is being inspired by something, visualizing a pattern made up in a certain fabric, maybe a necklace or bracelet I can make to coordinate, and seeing it all come to fruition.
 I hope you will enjoy the thread connecting the subject matter that provides inspiration to the project itself and then to project completion.
 Sometimes I will share topics that I think you may enjoy in my Random Bits and Pieces category.

 The sense of accomplishment that comes from completing a wearable creation feeds my passion, and through my blog I hope to share that same passion with you.
 I hope you learn, become inspired, create something and that your bobbin may always be full!

-* To contact me, click here.
+* To direct message contact me, click here.
 Thanks for visiting.